Neapolitan Graffe, traditional recipe and Bimby

 butter

-• Warm the milk and dissolve the fresh yeast and sugar in it.
+• Heat the milk and dissolve the brewer’s yeast and sugar in it.

-Mix and add the grated lemon zest, mixing well.
+Mix and add the grated lemon zest and mix well.

 Add the whole eggs and mix with a fork.

-• As soon as the eggs are well incorporated into the mixture, gradually add the flour, mixing first with a fork and then
+• Once the eggs are well combined with the mixture, gradually add the flour, mixing first with a fork and then

 Neapolitan Graffe

-• kneading with your hands to obtain a smooth and elastic dough.
+• knead with your hands to obtain a homogeneous and elastic dough.

-It’s time to transfer the dough to a floured work surface and knead very well for 10 minutes until it becomes smooth.
+It’s time to transfer the dough to a floured work surface and knead very well for 10 minutes until smooth.

 dough

-• Transfer the dough for the Neapolitan graffe into a bowl covered with a clean cloth or with plastic wrap and let it rise for 2 hours in a warm place.
+• Transfer the Neapolitan graffe dough to a bowl covered with a clean cloth or plastic wrap and let it rise for 2 hours in a warm place.

 Neapolitan Graffe

-• After the time has passed, take the dough and deflate it with your hands, then press it with your palms until you reach a thickness of about an inch.
+• After the time has passed, take the dough and deflate it with your hands, then press it with your palms until it’s about a finger thick.

-You can also perform this operation with a rolling pin, but be careful to smooth the dough delicately so as not to lose the leavening
+You can also do this with a rolling pin, but remember to smooth the dough gently so as not to lose the rising

 rolling pin

-• In the meantime, cut squares from the parchment paper the size of your graffe.
+• Meanwhile, cut squares of parchment paper the size of your graffe.

-Now take 2 cookie cutters or a glass and a bottle cap, which we will use to create the donut and the hole in the middle
+Now take 2 pastry cutters or a glass and a bottle cap, which we will use to create the donut and the hole in the middle

 Neapolitan Graffe

-• Place all the donuts you have created on a baking sheet on top of the parchment paper squares and let them rise for another 50 minutes, covered with a cloth.
+• Place all the donuts you have created on a tray on top of parchment paper squares and let them rise for another 50 minutes covered with a cloth.

 Neapolitan Graffe

-• At the end of the rising, heat plenty of vegetable oil and, when it is very hot, fry one or two graffe at a time with the parchment paper, fry for a few moments and then flip them, removing the paper.
+• At the end of the rising time, heat abundant vegetable oil and, when it is very hot, fry one or two graffe at a time with the parchment paper, fry for a few seconds and then flip them, removing the paper.

 Neapolitan Graffe